-The Fall Symposium is on Thursday, November 30, 2017 in the Indiana Memorial Union – Alumni Hall and Solarium.
+The Spring Symposium is on Wednesday, April 18, 2018 in the Indiana Memorial Union – Alumni Hall and Solarium.

-- 8a-3p Set up at the IMU during your class time or when the student is available (Professors can specify an “in-class grading” time if the Professor plans to grade students during the symposium.
-Please talk to your professor to ensure you have the correct times.)
+- 8a-3p Set up at the IMU Solarium during your scheduled class time or when the student is available (Professors can specify an “in-class grading” time if the professor plans to grade students during the symposium – ask your Professor).

 - 2-3pm Opt-in (during sign-up) external judging period